msamdk/Fish_Re_Identification/1. Autofish_data_exploration/Readme.md

 <img src="images/image 1.png" alt="Alt text" width="500">

 ## Subcategory visualization
-Each fish is given a unique colour which can be seen in each image alongside with their unique Fish ID
+Each fish is given a unique colour which can be seen in each image alongside with their unique Fish ID.
+The following images were sourced from group_10 in test dateset of the Autofish dataset

 <img src="images/subcate.jpg" alt="Alt text" width="1000">

 ## **Dataset Organization**